SoenkevL/PdfToMarkdown/README.md

 ### Example with Sample PDF

-To try the converter with the included sample PDF:
+To try the converter with the included sample PDF (my Master Thesis):

 ```bash
 # Make sure Ollama is running in another terminal with: ollama serve